Samsung Corby

-Samsung S3650 (also known as Genio Touch and formally Samsung Corby) is an entry-level touchscreen mobile phone that was released in October 2009 by Samsung.
+Samsung S3650 (also known as Genio Touch and formally Samsung Corby) is an entry-level touchscreen smartphone that was released in October 2009 by Samsung.
 It has a 2 MP camera and a 2.8-inch capacitive TFT touch screen.

 There is also a QWERTY and a QWERTY slide version of the phone, Samsung B3210 and Samsung B5310, respectively.

 The phone is available in four different colours (limited for rear covers and side mechanical buttons) - White, Pink, Orange or Yellow.

 The Samsung GT-S3650W is a variant which has built-in Wi-Fi support.